sc4v3ng3r/animestore_app/README.md

 **Notes:**
 > * On Android ```flutter run --release``` build type will fail because you haven't the build release KEY.
->
-> * On iOS the app is running well but the Video Player Page was not tested on real Iphone device.
+> * On iOS the app is running fine but it wasn't published on App Store.